joejoe909/LiquidWindow/README.md

 <img src = "ss.png"/>

+<h3> In its current state you can drage for movement and resize the window. </h3>

 <br>

 <h3 style = "color: green" > Liquid Window has code to allow for multiple monitor support. </h3>